-ALH120 Anatomy and Physiology I ALH130 Anatomy and Physiology II ments include either IDS100 Freshman Seminar or IDS105 College Success Seminar and 9 additional credits, at least 6 of which must be at the 200 level or higher.
+ALH120 Anatomy and Physiology I ALH130 Anatomy and Physiology II

+Students must fulfill 12 credits within the social and behavioral sciences.
+These requirements include either IDS100 Freshman Seminar or IDS105 College Success Seminar and 9 additional credits, at least 6 of which must be at the 200 level or higher.